Presidency of Thomas Jefferson: Election of 1800

 Jefferson ran for president in the 1796 election as a Democratic-Republican, but finished second in the electoral vote to Federalist John Adams; under the laws then in place, Jefferson's second-place finish made him the Vice President of the United States.
 Jefferson strongly opposed the Federalist program, including the Alien and Sedition Acts, and the nation became increasingly polarized.
-Jefferson and Adams were once again the major presidential candidates of their respective parties in the 1800 presidential election, and Aaron Burr was the Democratic-Republican Party's vice presidential nominees.
+Jefferson and Adams were once again the major presidential candidates of their respective parties in the 1800 presidential election, and Aaron Burr was the Democratic-Republican Party's vice presidential nominee.
 Adams's campaign was weakened by unpopular taxes and vicious Federalist infighting over his actions in the Quasi-War.
 The Democratic-Republicans accused the Federalists of being secret monarchists, while the Federalists charged that Jefferson was a godless libertine in thrall to the French.

 Under the election system in place at the time, the members of the Electoral College were permitted to vote for two names for president; any tie would be decided in a contingent election in the United States House of Representatives.
 Jefferson and Burr each received 73 electoral votes, while Adams finished in third place with 65 votes.
 The House of Representatives, still controlled by the Federalists, held a contingent election in February 1801 to decide whether Jefferson or Burr would accede to the presidency.
 Though some Federalists preferred Burr, Federalist leader Alexander Hamilton strongly preferred Jefferson.
 On the thirty-sixth ballot of the contingent election, enough Federalist congressmen abstained from the vote to allow Jefferson to win the presidency.
 Jefferson regarded his victory as "America's Second Revolution," and he hoped to transform the country by limiting government and weakening the power of elites.

 Transition

 Before Jefferson could take office, there was a transition period in which he was the president-elect following his victory in the contingent election.
 The transition between Adams and Jefferson represented the first transfer of the presidency between two different political parties in United States history, and set the precedent for all subsequent inter-party transitions.
 It was the first time in United States history that a president handed over the presidency to a political opponent.

-Unlike the presidential transitions of today, transitions at this time were informal affairs, with relatively minimal activity required of the president-elect.
+Unlike modern-day presidential transitions, the transitions at this time were informal affairs, with relatively minimal activity required of the president-elect.

 During the transition, Jefferson picked members of his Cabinet.
 He also selected individuals less principal positions of his administration, such as Meriwether Lewis to serve as his personal secretary.

-Before leaving office, the lame duck, to the outrage of the Democratic-Republicans, at the last minute Adams appointed many federal judges (mostly belonging to the Federalist Party) to fill positions created by the Judiciary Act of 1801.
+Before leaving office, the lame duck Adams, to the outrage of the Democratic-Republicans, at the last minute appointed many federal judges (mostly belonging to the Federalist Party) to fill positions created by the Judiciary Act of 1801.
 These would be dubbed "midnight judges".
 Jefferson denounced this action.